Foster Air Force Base

-Foster Air Force Base (1941–1945, 1952–1959) is a former United States Air Force facility in Texas, located in Victoria County, approximately 6 mi east-northeast of Victoria.

-A flying training airfield during World War II, it was part of Tactical Air Command (TAC) during the early years of the Cold War as a tactical fighter and command base.
+Foster Air Force Base is a former United States Air Force facility in Victoria County, Texas, United States, approximately 6 mi east-northeast of the city of Victoria.
+Active from 1941 to 1945 and from 1952 to 1959, it was a flying training airfield during World War II, and a part of Tactical Air Command (TAC) during the early years of the Cold War as a tactical fighter and command base.

 The airfield honored Lt.
 Arthur L. Foster (25 November 1888 – 10 February 1925), a Texas native from Georgetown.
 A U.S. Army Air Corps instructor, he was killed in a crash at Brooks Field, near San Antonio.
 Foster's son received his training and commission at the namesake base in 1942.

 World War II

 The airfield was established in the spring of 1941 as an advanced single-engine flying school for fighter pilots.
 A local funding campaign led by E. J. Dysart the previous spring had raised some $17,000 to locate the base at Victoria on a 1000 acre site as an economic asset.
 Subsequent government construction cost more than $4 million.
 Leases were formally approved by the War Department on 4 March, with construction beginning on 14 April by American-Friedman-Bitulithic Associates.

 Victoria Army Airfield was activated on 15 May 1941 by the Gulf Coast Air Corps Training Center.
 The mission of the new airfield was the training of aviation cadets in the advanced phase of flying training.
 It was assigned to the Air Corps Advanced Flying School (single engine).
 In the advanced phase, the cadets flew advanced trainers, fighters and fighter-bombers.
 Pilot wings were awarded upon graduation and were sent on to group combat training.
 Graduates were usually graded as flight officers (warrant officers); cadets who graduated at the top of their class were graded as second lieutenants.

 The initial class of cadets arrived in September 1941 and served under Lt.
 Col. Warren R. Carter, the first commander, with the first graduation in December, five days after Pearl Harbor; WACs began to arrive the following May.
 Cadets used AT-6 trainers and P-40 fighters to drill in aerial gunnery, though actual practice took place on ranges located on Matagorda Island and Matagorda Peninsula.
 In addition to these bombing ranges on Matagorda, at least ten auxiliary landing fields and a sub-base (Aloe AAF, built in 1943, 5 mi southwest of Victoria) was controlled by Foster for emergency landings and aircraft overflow.